zevv/npeg/README.md

   make it clear that the input for not-predicates is not consumed.
 * Captures are boxed in a gray rectangle, optionally including the capture name.

+[Here](/doc/example-railroad.png) is a a larger example of an URL parser.

 ### Grammar graphs